What you'll find in this article:

 Elevators.
 Escalators.
 Glass fronts that look like air but aren't.
 Asphalt that burns in summer.
 E-scooters that appear silently out of nowhere.
 People in costumes.
 Street musicians with drums.
 Garbage trucks at six in the morning.

-A puppy in the city doesn't just have to learn sit and stay.
-It has to learn the city.
+A puppy in the city doesn't just have to learn to sit and stay.
+He has to learn the city.
 All of it.
 Step by step.

 We messed up the muzzle.
-He always chewed it up.
+He always chewed it to pieces.
 Eventually, we gave up. 😄

 What city dogs need to learn — and what many underestimate